Gama Aviation

-Gama Aviation (AIM:GMAA) is a British business aviation services company specialising in providing aviation support for individuals, corporations and government agencies.
+Gama Aviation (AIM: GMAA) is a British business aviation services company specializing in providing aviation support for individuals, corporations, and government agencies.
 The company has two service divisions: Air and Ground.
-It was founded in 1983 by Marwan Khalek and Stephen Wright, who function as CEO and Executive Director.
+It was founded in 1983 by Marwan Khalek and Stephen Wright, who currently hold the positions of Chief Executive Officer and Chief Compliance Officer respectively.
 Sir Ralph Robins, who formerly served on the board for Rolls-Royce, is the group's chairman.

 Air division

 Air services

-Since 1983, the company's managed fleet has increased through organic growth and mergers and acquisitions, including the reverse takeover of Hangar8, the acquisition of Aviation Beauport, and most recently the merger of its US Air division with that of BBA Aviation.
+Since 1983, the company's managed fleet has increased through organic growth and mergers and acquisitions, including the reverse takeover of Hangar 8, the acquisition of Aviation Beauport, and most recently the merger of its US Air division with that of BBA Aviation.

-Further specialist services were added with the addition of FlyerTech, the organic development of flight training services and its own in-house pilot ground school.
+Further specialist services were added with the addition of FlyerTech, the organic development of flight training services, and its own in-house pilot ground school.

-The Scottish Air Ambulance Services (SAS) contract involves the provision of fixed-wing aircraft and helicopters, as well as the coordination and operational management of all flights.
+The Scottish Air Ambulance Services (SAS) contract involves the provision of fixed-wing aircraft and helicopters in addition to the coordination and operational management of all flights.

 This long-term contract resulted in the company investing in the development of new infrastructure at Glasgow Airport, with the creation of the SCOTSTAR facility.

-In the USA, the company provides similar turnkey support for private aviation membership club Wheels Up.
+In the USA, the company provides similar turnkey support for the private aviation membership club Wheels Up.
 The business currently provides all operational support, pilots and pilot training for a fleet of King Air 350i and Cessna Citation XLS aircraft.

 Ground division

 Ground services

 Gama Aviation conducts maintenance support for a variety of business aircraft types across its network of bases.

 The company also provides fleet support.
-In the US, this extends to the aircraft of Wheels Up utilising Textron Aviation's Citation XLS+ and the Beech King Air.
-In January 2017, the company's Europe Ground division announced a 15 aircraft fleet deal with Wijet to provide maintenance support across Europe for AOG, line and base maintenance.
+In the US, this extends to the aircraft of Wheels Up utilizing Textron Aviation's Citation XLS+ and the Beech King Air.
+In January 2017, the company's Europe Ground division announced a 15-aircraft fleet deal with Wijet to provide maintenance support across Europe for AOG, line and base maintenance.

-As with the Air division, the company operates a number of contracts with the likes of NHS Scotland, the Ministry of Defence, and primary contractors such as Atkins.
-This has included updates to the Royal Air Force primary trainer fleet and the Army Air Corps Gazelle fleet, amongst others.
+As with the Air division, the company operates a number of contracts with organisations such as NHS Scotland, the Ministry of Defence, and primary contractors such as Atkins.
+These contracts have included updates to the Royal Air Force primary trainer fleet and the Army Air Corps Gazelle fleet, amongst others.

 Geographic development of the ground division

-Gama Aviation has built a network of bases in the US (Bedford HF, Bridgeport, Chicago, Dallas, Las Vegas, Palm Beach, St. Louis, Teterboro, Van Nuys, White Plains) and UK (Farnborough, Aberdeen, Fairoaks, Glasgow, Jersey, Kennington, Doncaster, Waddington, Oxford).
-Additional maintenance facilities have also been added in Nice (France), Sharjah (UAE) and most recently Hong Kong.
+Gama Aviation has a network of bases in the US (Bedford HF, Bridgeport, Chicago, Dallas, Las Vegas, Palm Beach, St. Louis, Teterboro, Van Nuys, White Plains) and UK (Farnborough, Aberdeen, Fairoaks, Glasgow, Jersey, Kennington, Doncaster, Waddington, Oxford).
+There are also additional maintenance facilities in Nice, Sarjah, and most recently, Hong Kong.